 - Automated individual decision-making and profiling

-- Guidelines on Data Protection Impact Assessment (DPIA)
+- Data Protection Impact Assessments (DPIA)

 Health Research Authority

 - GPs as data controllers under the GDPR

 - Access to health records.
 Updated to reflect the GDPR

 Medical Defence Union